 Horses need small amounts of feed frequently... to maintain a healthy digestive system.

 The horse's digestive system and its nutritional requirements have not changed since it was domesticated thousands of years ago.
-The horse's digestive system continues to obtain maximum nutritional benefit from a diet of high fiber and low energy grasses and hay.
-A basic knowledge of horse nutrition can help you provide a cost-effective and complete diet for your horse.
+The horse's digestive system continues to obtain maximum natural nutritional benefit from a diet of high fiber and low energy grasses and hay.
+A basic knowledge of your horse's natural nutritional needs can help you provide a cost-effective and complete diet for your horse.

 How should I feed my horse and why?